 - may also required instrumentation that is not “ordinary.”

-Make a list of preferences that matter for you, your patient, and your nursing setting or specialty.
+Make a list of preferences that matter for your nursing setting or specialty.

 So, let’s look at stethoscope instrumentation.